 There will be entry fees for the monuments?

-Yes, € 2,00 for the Arian Baptistry and € 5,00 for the Basilica of Sant’Apollinare in Classe (reduced fees applicable); both the monuments are free everyday for people under 18 years old and for everyone only the first Sunday of every month.
+Yes, € 2,00 for the Arian Baptistry and € 5,00 for the Basilica of Sant’Apollinare in Classe (reduced fees applicable); both the monuments are free for people under 18 years old.

 Is it necessary to book the entrance at the monuments?